ismagarcia/me/index.md

 <p class="dark_paragraph">
 Between 2016-2017 I worked with <a href="https://uk.linkedin.com/in/paulshughes">Paul Hughes</a> in <a href="https://www.arm.com/">Arm</a>'s Architecture and Technology
-Group, as member of the Intelligent Machines Future System Design team, analysing and prototyping computer vision and ML subsystems for ADAS.
+Group, as member of the Intelligent Machines Future System Design team, analysing and prototyping computer vision and ML subsystems for Advanced Driver-Assistance System and Computational Biology applications.
 </p>

 <p class="dark_paragraph">